 Another guided meditation and hypnosis collection, “Goodbye Anxiety, Goodbye Fear” isn’t only for general anxiety, but for specific phobias as well.
 There are four tracks on the collection, each led by Roberta Shapiro, an anxiety specialist and hypnotherapist.

 5. Herbal Supplements

 According to Mayo Clinic, herbal supplements taken by mouth — like lavender and chamomile — can be effective at treating anxiety, although the research is limited and most evidence is anecdotal.
-Amino acids like tryptophan (which boosts your body’s levels of serotonin, a mood stabilizer) to help with major symptoms of depression, and have been suggested to help with anxiety, though more research is needed.
+Amino acids like tryptophan (which boosts your body’s levels of serotonin, a mood stabilizer)

 There are numerous supplements available online, featuring various herbs designed to relax and calm.
 NOW Foods makes a True Calm blend that uses amino acids to calm overstimulated nerve cells.
 Other options like Nuphorin include both chamomile and amino acids, as well as ashwagandha.

 Not everyone has to spend a fortune on prescription medication to treat anxiety.
 But even if your doctor does recommend pharmaceutical treatments, many of these widely available products may be able to assist.